What Should a Workplace Code of Conduct Include?

 Introduction:

-Every organisation expects professionalism, but expectations alone are rarely enough.
-When behaviour is not clearly defined, uncertainty follows—and with it, inconsistency, conflict, and risk.
+Every organisation expects professionalism; however, expectations alone are rarely enough.
+When organisations do not clearly define behaviour, uncertainty follows—and with it, inconsistency, conflict, and risk.

-This is why a clearly documented workplace code of conduct matters.
+For this reason, a clearly documented workplace code of conduct matters.
 It provides direction, sets boundaries, and establishes shared standards for behaviour across the organisation.
-More importantly, it explains how professionalism should be practised in real situations, not just talked about.
+More importantly, it explains how professionalism should be practised in real situations, not just discussed.

 Clear Purpose and Applicability